An Unstable Change of Rings for Morava E-Theory: Introduction

-In the next section we will recall the definition of the category of unstable comodules.
-In the following theorem, the cohomology on the right hand side is continuous monoid cohomology and $\Gal$ denotes the Galois group $\Gal(\mathbf{F}_{p^n}/\mathbf{F}_{p})$ and $E_{n*}$ is the coefficient ring of Morava $E$-theory.
-A $BP_*$-module is called $v_n$-local if $v_n$ acts bijectively.
+and the group on the right is continuous Ext over the monoid $\End_n$, where $\Gal$ denotes the Galois group $\Gal(\mathbf{F}_{p^n}/\mathbf{F}_{p})$ and $E_{n*}$ is the coefficient ring of Morava $E$-theory.
+We will denote the unstable comodule which is the homology of the sphere by

-\begin{theorem} Let $M$ be an unstable $BP_*BP$-comodule, concentrated in odd degrees, which is $v_n$-local and satisfies $I_nM=0$.
-Then there is an isomorphism
+Let $M$ be an unstable $\Gamma_{B}$-comodule concentrated in odd dimensions.